Communication: Verbal

 Verbal communication serves various functions.
 One key function is to exchange information, i.e. an attempt by the speaker to make the audience aware of something, usually of an external event.
 But language can also be used to express the speaker's feelings and attitudes.
 A closely related role is to establish and maintain social relations with other people.
 Verbal communication is also utilized to coordinate one's behavior with others and influence them.
-In some cases, language is not employed for an external purpose but only for entertainment or because it is enjoyable.
-One aspect of verbal communication that stands out in comparison to non-verbal communication is that it helps the communicators conceptualize the world around them and themselves.
+In some cases, language is not employed for an external purpose but only for entertainment or personal enjoyment.
+Verbal communication further helps individuals conceptualize the world around them and themselves.
 This affects how perceptions of external events are interpreted, how things are categorized, and how ideas are organized and related to each other.